Gable Steveson: Allegations of sexual assault

 On June 15, 2019, Steveson and a Minnesota teammate were arrested on suspicion of sexual assault and were subsequently suspended from all team activities.
 In December, it was determined that they would not face criminal charges due to a lack of adequate evidence.
-When explaining the decision not to pursue charges, the county attorney also pointed to a lack of a law in Minnesota that would broaden discretion in charging sexual assaults against intoxicated victims.
+When explaining the decision not to pursue charges, the county attorney also pointed to a lack of a law in Minnesota that, unlike in Wisconsin, would broaden discretion in charging sexual assaults against intoxicated victims.
+He did not say if a law like in Wisconsin would have actually led to charges in this case.